kaveriC/age_life_support_triage/README.md

 * 1 pressor -> 3
 * 2 or more pressors -> 4

 Patients were determined to be receiving a medication during a given hour if they were recorded as receiving a non-zero dose of that medication during that hour.
-They were considered to be receiving this medication until a dose value of 0 was recorded or no dose information was reported for 4 hours.
+They were considered to be receiving this medication until a dose value of 0 was recorded or no dose information was recorded for > 2 consecutive hours (i.e. the 3rd hour of no dose information would default to dose value of 0).

-DOUBLE CHECK THIS NUMBER!

 Medications considered vasopressors were intravenous forms of epinephrine, norepinephrine, phenylephrine, vasopressin, angiotensin II, and dopamine.
-Although technically not a vasopressor, dobutamine was also considered as a pressor for coding purposes.
-Receipt of push dose epinephrine (> 0.5 mg) was not considered receipt of a pressor.
+Receipt of push dose epinephrine (generally 1 mg/mL or labeled as "injection" or "syringe") was not considered receipt of a pressor.

-DOUBLE CHEDK THIS NUMBER!

 ### Respiratory sub-score

 Values were based on the PaO2/Fio2 ratio (P/F).
-* P/F > 400 -> 0
+* P/F >= 400 -> 0
-* 300 < P/F <= 400 -> 1
+* 300 =< P/F < 400 -> 1
-* 200 < P/F <= 300 and receiving ventilatory support or P/F <= 300 and not receiving ventilatory support ->  2
+* 200 =< P/F < 300 and receiving ventilatory support or P/F < 200 and not receiving ventilatory support ->  2
-* 100 < P/F <= 200 and receiving ventilatory support -> 3
+* 100 =< P/F < 200 and receiving ventilatory support -> 3
-* P/F <= 100 and receiving ventilatory support -> 4
+* P/F < 100 and receiving ventilatory support -> 4

 If P/F is not available *or is more than 4 hours old*, we used the SaO2/FiO2 ratio (S/F):
-* S/F > 400 -> 0
+* S/F >= 400 -> 0
-* 315 < S/F <= 400 -> 1
+* 315 =< S/F < 400 -> 1
-* 235 < S/F <= 315 and receiving ventilatory support or S/F <= 315 and not receiving ventilatory support ->  2
+* 235 =< S/F < 315 and receiving ventilatory support or S/F < 235 and not receiving ventilatory support ->  2
-* 150 < S/F <= 235 and receiving ventilatory support -> 3
+* 150 =< S/F < 235 and receiving ventilatory support -> 3
-* S/F <= 150 and receiving ventilatory support -> 4
+* S/F < 150 and receiving ventilatory support -> 4

 In other words, P/F ratios were only carried forward for a maximum of 4 hours.
 This an exception to the rule that missing values should be replaced by previous values carried forward with no time limit.
 The rationale for this rule is that a P/F ratio (which necessarily comes from an ABG) may not accurately represent a patient's respiratory status 4 or more hours after the ABG was drawn.
 This may be particularly true among patients whose respiratory status improves (a repeat ABG may not be ordered if it is clinically apparent the patient is doing better).